waca-ws/2025/program.md

 image_source: "Andrey Sulitskiy"
 ---

-{% assign tentative = false %}
+{% assign tentative = true %}
-{% assign ready = false %}
+{% assign ready = true %}

 {% if ready %}

 {% if tentative %}
-Please be aware that this is a tentative version of the conference program.
+This is a tentative version of the workshop program, which will be finalised in the next few weeks.
-The finalised version will be published at the beginning of February.
 {% endif %}

 <style>